Who We Are

 - Intellectually: Visit our website for useful and relevant resource information.

-- Physically: Register for our health and wellness programs and check out our Dragon Boat team.
+- Physically: Register for our health and wellness programs (Currently unavailable due to COVID-19 limitations)

 Need someone to talk to?
 Register for our Peer Support Program and come and talk to us at your pre-op session.
 We are here to listen!
 Need to feel better?
 Become a member and join our wellness and fitness program.
 Need more information?